-High blood pressure, also known as hypertension, is also thought to be a silent killer.
-It is thought that a third of all Americans suffer from varying degrees of hypertension: like obesity, it is considered a modern epidemic.
-Normal blood pressure tends to be around 120 over 80, though this can vary between people, dependent on lots of things including fitness and diet.
-As there are few obvious symptoms of hypertension, it isn’t until the effects impact us more seriously than we know.
-These impacts can be stroke, heart attack, metabolic syndromes, and vision loss.
-This makes regular blood pressure checks and maintaining a healthy level through our diet, exercise and supplements crucial.
+High blood pressure, also known as hypertension, is called a silent killer.
+It is believed that it affects nearly a third of the American population.
+They suffer from varying degrees of hypertension like obesity, a modern epidemic.
+Normal blood pressure tends to be around 120 over 80, though this can vary between people, depending on their fitness activities and diet.
+As there are few obvious symptoms of hypertension, it

-Unfortunately, modern lifestyles make the chance of hypertension much higher.
-The increase in processed sugar and some grain products are a dangerous mix for our blood pressure.
-In actual fact, it is fructose more than anything that can cause blood pressure to rocket.
-So fruit, yes, fruit – as well as any type of bread, pasta, corn, potatoes and rice can impact on your blood pressure.
-The suggestion from your doctor will always be to modify your diet and to increase your exercise, to cut out caffeine and stress.
-However, once you have done this you will want to include other supplements to help.
+Unfortunately, modern lifestyles make the chance of having hypertension much higher.
+The processed sugar and some chemicals found in many products are a dangerous mix for our blood pressure.
+In fact, fructose can cause blood pressure to rocket.
+So fruit, yes, fruit – as well as any type of bread, pasta, corn, potatoes, and rice can impact your blood pressure.
+Always modify your diet and increase your exercise time to cut out sugar and stress.
+However, once you have done this you will want to include other supplements.

 There are lots of options out there.
 Here are ten different supplements that can support a healthy blood pressure level.

 - Potassium Gluconate